What is mediastack?

 Which payment methods are supported?

-Payments can be made using any major credit card, including Visa, MasterCard, American Express, Diner's Club, Discover, as well as using your PayPal account.
+Payments can be made using any major credit card, including Visa, MasterCard, American Express, Diner's Club, Discover.
 For large contracts with annual billing, payment via bank transfer is offered as well.

 Can I also pay yearly?